stormchaserroleplaying/stormchaserRPG/Species/Elf/index.md

 ## Age
 Although elves reach physical maturity at about the same age as humans, the elven understanding of adulthood goes beyond physical growth to encompass worldly experience.
 An elf typically claims adulthood and an adult name around the age of 100 and can live to be 750 years old.

-## Size
-Elves range from well over 5 feet to around 6½ feet tall and have slender builds.
-Your size is Medium.

 ## Features

 ### Low-Light Vision